mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `query_classifier_cache_size`

 Specifies the maximum size of the query classifier cache.
-The default limit is 15% of total system memory starting with MaxScale 2.3.7.
-In older versions the default limit was 40% of total system memory.
-This feature was added in MaxScale 2.3.0.
+The default limit is 15% of _available_ system memory.
+The available system memory may be less than the _total_ system memory, if MaxScale is running in a container whose resources have been limited.

 When the query classifier cache has been enabled, MaxScale will, after a statement has been parsed, store the classification result using the